alexubilla8185/AfterLife/README.md

 **B. Facebook Authentication**

+> **Note:** The Facebook login feature is currently undergoing improvements and is temporarily disabled in the user interface.
+The setup guide below is for when the feature is re-enabled.

 To enable Facebook login, you need to create a Facebook App and connect it to Supabase.

 **Step 1: Create a Facebook App**